 Following the completion of the 2013 rodeo, Dallas, Texas and Kissimmee, Florida made bids to become the host city starting in 2015.
 However on January 24, 2014 the PRCA signed a contract extension through 2024 with Las Vegas Events, the official Las Vegas sponsor.

-I know we have been waiting for spring and December may be far off in your mind but December is NFR.
-We have our 2017 NFR packages ready to roll.
-The best of the best in rodeo and you’re in Vegas.
+December may be far off in your mind but December is NFR.
+We have our 2018 NFR packages ready to roll.
+Let us know what you are interested in and we can customize a package best suited you.
 780-539-3122